Curious Christian

 Social Mapping

-In particular I’ve discovered, somewhat belatedly, that the Google Maps app I downloaded some weeks ago can be integrated with my personal Google account giving me mobile access to my customised maps as well as geographically relevant Google Buzz.
-There’s also potential for linking with others in my tribe so we can follow each other around Syndey, should I get over the creepiness factor.
+One feature I’ve discovered is how seamlessly Google Maps integrates with my personal Google account.
+Now, I can access my customized maps on the go, and even tap into geographically relevant updates through Google Buzz.
+There’s also potential here for sharing my location with others in my circle, so we can follow each other around Sydney.
+Though, I have to admit, I still need to get over the slight creepiness of that.

 Globally Positioned Lifestyles

-I also downloaded one of those QR Code scanners, so I can interact with them when I come across them in real life, and downloaded a GPS based car finder to compensate for my notorious lack of direction, particularly in shopping mall car parks.
+I also downloaded a QR code scanner, which lets me interact with those quirky little squares in the real world.
+Plus, a GPS-based car finder app to compensate for my notorious lack of direction, particularly in shopping mall car parks.

-From my mobile feeds I’ve also been reading of new apps for mobile-based, home-orientated access control systems (so you can ditch your keys) and alternatives to PayPal that allow easier mobile payments in real life (so you can ditch your wallets).
-Soon it would seem we can run around naked, with nothing but a mobile, and access everything.
-And once they become small enough to wear around your neck, or skip that and go for subdermal implant, we’ll be able to access everything without carrying anything.
+It’s fascinating to see the direction mobile tech is heading.
+I’ve been reading about new apps that let you unlock your home with your phone (so you can ditch your keys) and alternatives to PayPal that allow mobile payments in everyday transactions (so you can ditch your wallet).
+If we keep going at this rate, soon we’ll be able to run around naked with nothing but our phones.
+Once these devices get small enough we make be able to wear them, or move to subdermal implants so we’ll be able to access everything without carrying anything.

 Like